-My passion to reach African American men crystallized during the height of the crack epidemic in the 80s and 90s after my two youngest brothers were killed.
+My passion for reaching African American men crystallized during the height of the crack epidemic in the 80s and 90s after my two youngest brothers were killed.
 They died approximately six years apart.
-In fact, I had four brothers, and all of them have died or been killed prematurely.
-Jesus spared me from the curse that killed my brothers because I became a committed Christ follower in the nick of time.
+I had four brothers, they all died prematurely.
+Jesus spared me from the curse that killed my brothers because I became His committed follower in the nick of time.

-I preached the funeral of my two youngest brothers, which was the most difficult thing I’ve ever done.
-Their deaths were devastating and convinced me that young African American men were facing an unprecedented curse and crisis that neither America nor I could continue to ignore.
-I doubled down in my efforts to reach African American men.
+I preached the funeral of my two youngest brothers, which was the most challenging thing I’ve ever done.
+Their deaths were devastating and convinced me that young African American men were facing an unprecedented curse and crisis that neither America nor I could ignore any longer.
+I doubled down in my efforts to reach unchurched African American men for Christ.

 I quickly learned that addressing the crisis facing African American men was daunting.
-White supremacy had inundated the entire American system and was thoroughly undermining the progress of many African American men especially those living in the inner cities.
-Even more destructive was the self-hatred that white supremacy had taught African American men.
-Self-hatred was and still is so pervasive amongst African American men that “nigga” is used as a term of endearment and black-on-black homicide is the leading cause of deaths for African American men.
+The devil has used white supremacy, poverty, fatherlessness, broken schools and much more to undermine the progress of African American men especially those living in the inner cities.
+Even more destructive has been the self-hatred that white supremacy has taught African American men.
+Black male self-hatred is so pervasive they call each other “nigga” and murder each other in alarming numbers.
+As proof of the self-hate, black-on-black homicide is the leading cause of death for African American men.

-For me, it’s sad seeing poverty, joblessness, failing schools, mass incarceration, and early death devour so many young African America men.
-What’s more, most African American churches seem oblivious or indifferent to the plight of African American men.
+It’s painful seeing the degradation of young African America men.
+Most African American churches seem oblivious or indifferent to the plight of African American men.
 I sought the Lord for ways to change the predicament of African American men.
-His answer was not to wait for African American men to visit church but to take the kingdom of God to African American men.
-And His answer became my divine mandate.
+He said, “take them my Kingdom.”
+His answer became my divine mandate.

-My understanding of the kingdom of God was initially very limited, especially regarding how it could transform the lives of young black men.
-So, I studied the kingdom of God diligently.
+My understanding of the Kingdom of God was initially insufficient, especially how it could transform the lives of young black men.
+I studied the kingdom of God diligently.
 I read everything on the Kingdom of God I could find and prayed incessantly for God’s wisdom.
-I followed Bible teachers who taught on the Kingdom of God such as the late Dr. Myles Munroe and my pastor Bishop Lockett, and several others.
+I followed Bible teachers who taught on the Kingdom of God such as the late Dr. Myles Munroe, my pastor Bishop Lockett, and several others.
 My knowledge and understanding of the Kingdom of God increased slowly.

-Eventually, the Lord taught me that taking the Kingdom of God to black men practically could be accomplished by taking them Jesus, jobs, and justice, or said another way, discipleship, dollars, and dignity.
+Over the years, the Lord taught me that taking the Kingdom of God to black men practically could be accomplished by taking them Jesus, jobs, and justice, or said another way, discipleship, dollars, and dignity.

 TAKE THEM JESUS

 Taking the Kingdom of God to African American men is a step-by-step process.
-The first step is convincing them to become Jesus followers so they can experience the new birth.
-Once they experience the new birth, they become Kingdom citizens, possessing all the benefits of Kingdom citizenship.
-Moreover, Jesus automatically and simultaneously revokes their allegiance to satan and citizenship in his kingdom, which is the cause of their oppression in the first place.
+The first step is the new birth.
+Once they experience the new birth, they automatically become Kingdom citizens, possessing all the rights and benefits of Kingdom citizenship.

 Kingdom living is the lifestyle of Kingdom citizens.
-It’s the marvelous byproduct of seeking the Kingdom of God first and obeying Kingdom principles.
-It can empower African American men to conquer white supremacy, fatherlessness, poverty, disease, substance abuse, despair, and so forth.
-It can produce success and transgenerational prosperity for the African American community.
-It can also protect African American men from premature death since it has the power to break the deadly spiritual curses and cultural habits that kill black men disproportionately.
+It’s the byproduct of seeking the Kingdom of God first and obeying Kingdom principles.
+Living by a new system empowers African American men to conquer white supremacy, fatherlessness, poverty, disease, substance abuse, despair, and so forth.
+It produces success and trans-generational wealth for the African American community.
+It breaks the deadly spiritual curses and cultural habits that kill black men prematurely and disproportionately.

 Satan doesn’t want African American men experiencing Kingdom living given its benefits.
-He seeks to alienate them from Jesus, and by extension Kingdom living.
+He seeks to alienate African American men from Jesus, and by extension Kingdom living.
 He uses lies, deception, and hypocrisy to accomplish this alienation.
 Let me explain.

-We must return to the founding of this nation to understand the reason many African American men feel alienated from Jesus.
-As whites built the slave system and profited from free slave labor during slavery, they sought to justify and protect it.
-White theologians and ministers justified slavery by twisting Scriptures.
-They twisted certain Scriptures to appease their own guilty consciences and to make the enslaved Africans accepting of slavery.
-This hypocritical perversion of Scripture caused, and continue to cause, many African American men to distrust Holy Scripture.
+As white Americans profited from free slave labor during slavery, they sought to justify and protect it.
+White theologians and ministers indulged them by twisting Scriptures to appease their guilty consciences and to make the enslaved Africans accepting of slavery.
+This hypocritical perversion of Scripture causes many African American men to distrust Holy Scripture.

 Further, Jesus and His people suffered slavery and oppression as African Americans have experienced in America.
 He knows from experience the trials and tribulations of being an oppressed minority.
-Yet, the Europeanization of Jesus continues to alienate many young African American men from Jesus and the church.
-We intend to reverse this alienation by planting a church that, among other things, accurately depicts Jesus as a man of color who understands the trauma of oppression and injustice.
+Yet, the Europeanization of Jesus continues to alienate many young African American men from Jesus and the local church.
+We intend to reverse this alienation by planting a church that accurately depicts Jesus as a man of color who understands the trauma of oppression and injustice.

 TAKE THEM JOBS

-In addition to needing Jesus, many African American men desperately need jobs.
+Besides needing Jesus, many African American men desperately need jobs.
 The unemployment rate for African American men (10.4%) is 2.3 times higher than for white men (4.5%).
 In some cities, such as Chicago, the unemployment rate for young African American men is over 50%.
-Unemployment is so dire for many African American men they have vanished and quit looking for work.
+Unemployment is so dire for many African American men they have vanished from the unemployment rolls and quit looking for work.
 Joblessness is a contributor to the high unemployment many black men face.
 This high level of unemployment and joblessness for African American demonstrate how entrenched racism is in America.

 African American men desperately need jobs for other significant reasons.
-Like all men, African American men find their identity and self-worth in their jobs.
+Like all men, they find their identity and self-worth in their jobs.
 Jesus placed in the DNA of all men the desire to work and provide for their families.
-Without jobs, African American men cannot provide for their families and feel a sense of worthlessness and hopelessness.
-This sense of worthlessness and hopelessness have caused many African American men to abandon their families and turn to crime, which further exacerbates their inability to find jobs because of the felony records that crime produces.
+Unemployed African American men cannot provide for their families and feel a sense of worthlessness and hopelessness.
+This sense of inadequacy and hopelessness have caused many African American men to abandon their families and turn to crime, which further exacerbates their inability to find jobs because of the felony records that crime produces.

 TAKE THEM JUSTICE

-The Kingdom of God represents justice for all.
-The concept of justice for all is not secular and did not originate with humans.
+The Kingdom of God represents justice.
+The concept of justice is not secular and did not originate with humans.
 It originated with God.
 It’s as much a part of the character of God as are holiness, faith, love, and truth.
 Psalm 89:14 says the very throne of God comprises both justice and righteousness, and the Prophet Amos instructed Israel to let “justice roll down like waters and righteousness like an ever-flowing stream,” (Amos 5:24).

 The Hebrew word for justice is mishpat.
 In his book, Generous Justice, Dr. Timothy Keller, Pastor of Redeemer Presbyterian Church in New York defines justice as protecting the rights of the vulnerable.
-Dr. Keller’s definition of justice demonstrates the importance of justice in a fallen world where the majority often oppresses the minorities.
-His definition reminds us that without justice, the rights of the vulnerable would be swept away by the powerful.
-He teaches us that justice demands that society enacts and enforce laws that prevent and punish unjust exploitation of the vulnerable and promote equitable opportunities for all.
+This definition of justice demonstrates the importance of justice in a fallen world where the majority often oppresses the minorities.
+This definition reminds us that without justice, the powerful will oppress the vulnerable.
+Justice demands that society enact and enforce laws that prevent and punish the oppression of the weak and promote equitable opportunities for all.

-History proves that from ancient Israel to modern day America the Lord has consistently championed justice for all.
-He has consistently opposed injustice since He created humans.
+History proves that from ancient Israel to modern day America the Lord has consistently championed justice.
+Justice is one of His hallmarks.
 Even today, He’s forcing America to continue working at creating justice for all.
 Hence, we thank Jesus for the progress America has experienced, culminating in the election of the first black President, but much more work is necessary.
 Especially, now that the Trump Administration seems less interested in justice for all.

 The fight for justice never ends, despite having had a black president, because some whites fear the changing demographics of America.
 They are determined to “take America back” or “Make America great again” thru such tactics as mass incarceration, voter suppression, and attacks on affirmative action.

-Hence, the fight for justice requires the complete destruction of systemic and institutionalized racism.
-Much work is still needed before African American men are experiencing justice.
-For instance, our education system unjustly traps many young African American men in failing schools.
-Read my book Education Injustice to learn how failing schools marginalize black males and places them on the school-to-prison-pipeline
+The fight for justice requires the complete destruction of systemic and institutionalized racism.
+Much work is still needed before African American men will experience justice.
+For instance, our education system fails black boys.
+Read my book Education Injustice to learn how failing schools fail black males and place them on the school-to-prison-pipeline

 Regarding the school-to-prison-pipeline, our criminal justice system unjustly imprisons many young nonviolent African-American men and leaves them disenfranchised and marginalized.
-Mass incarceration of black men is the stubborn proof of continued racial injustice in America.
-Sadly, mass incarceration and mandatory minimums may be around for many more years since current Attorney General Jeff Sessions opposes criminal justice reform and supports mandatory minimums.
+Mass incarceration of black men is the stubborn proof of continued racial injustice in America’s criminal justice system.
+Mass incarceration and mandatory minimums may be around for many more years since Attorney General Jeff Sessions opposes criminal justice reform and supports mandatory minimums.